26903/IT-Portfolio/README.md

 # IT-Portfolio
 Noah Gancov IT Portfolio
 # Star Topology is one of the most popular network configurations in which all devices are connected to a central device, typically a **hub** or a **switch**.
 This central device acts as a mediator to manage communication between connected devices.
+Star Topology consists of 2 PCs, a router, a printer, and a switch.